scalameta/metals/website/blog/2023-17-07-workspace-folders.md

 authorImageURL: https://github.com/kasiaMarek.png
 ---

-In the newest version of metals we have added support for [LSP workspace folders](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_workspaceFolders).
+In the upcoming version of metals we will add support for [LSP workspace folders](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_workspaceFolders).
 This feature allows you to load multiple Scala projects/modules into the same workspace without the need to switch between multiple windows.

 ## The new multi-root approach